 4. We love being inspired by amazing programmers

 The MODX platform has an inspiring base of developers, and it would be incredibly hard to talk about MODX without mentioning at least a few.
-Admittedly, there are way more than I could possibly mention in my blog, but the ones I come across that inspire some of the work we do here at Keddy & Associates are definitely going to find themselves being mentioned here at some point or another.
+Admittedly, there are way more than I could mention in my blog, but the ones I come across that inspire some of the work we do here at Keddy & Associates are going to find themselves being mentioned here at some point or another.
 When I first started developing with MODX, I found that there were only a few resources out there that truly do a great job of helping novice developers.
 In this case, quality prevails over quantity, because you probably only need one or two.
 This brings me to two stand-out champions of helping novice MODX developers succeed: Bob Ray (bobsguides.com ) and Susan Ottwell (sottwell.com ).
 Both these MODX veterans have developed expansive knowledgebases for novice MODX developers to tap into, and exemplify why MODX is so easy to use - because the MODX community makes it easy.

 If you're looking to try your hand at developing a website using MODX, it's hard not to recommend Bob Ray's "MODX: The Official Guide" (bobsguides.com).
-It is what each and every one of our designers used to familiarize themselves with MODX, and it is an invaluable tool when first starting out using MODX.
-The MODX website is great, but it has it's limitations as far as conveying complex concepts to novice developers, and that's where this guide really shines.
+It is what every one of our designers used to familiarize themselves with MODX, and it is an invaluable tool when first starting out using MODX.
+The MODX website is great, but it has it's limitations as far as conveying complex concepts to novice developers, and that's where this guide shines.

 5. Don't reinvent the wheel

 MODX makes compartmentalization and templating very simple.
 Have a page structure that is always the same?
 That's a Template.
-Use a piece of HTML over and over again all throughout your website?
+Use a piece of HTML over and over again throughout your website?
 That's a Chunk.
 Constantly using the same PHP code to process a piece of data?
 That's a Snippet.
 Background processes?
 That's where Plugins come in.
 Everything else you create in MODX is essentially just derivations of those core object structures.
 It just all makes a lot of sense.